 Biochemistry majors need to complete Calculus (MATH 201 and 202), Physics (101 and 102 or 203 and 204) and CHEM 215 before they enroll in Physical Chemistry (CHEM 431 and 433).
 Enrollment in an appropriate math course during the fall semester freshman year is therefore strongly encouraged.
 Enrollment in Physics in the sophomore year is strongly encouraged.

 * This course should be taken 2nd semester freshman year if it wasn’t taken 1st semester.

 Students interested in Pre-Dental, Pre-Medicine, or Pre-Veterinary programs should also refer to the entry for the Health Professions Program.
 These students should also contact the Pre-Health Professions Advisor, Dr. Tiziana Cavinato (email@example.com, 301-696-3650) in their first year to discuss their plans.

 Biochemistry majors who wish to study abroad in the sophomore or junior year should take this into consideration when planning their schedules.

-Very highly qualified students, who have completed an AP course in chemistry in high school and scored a 4 or 5 on the AP-Chemistry Exam or who have completed an IB curriculum with a score of 5 or better on the IB exam in chemistry may consider enrolling in CHEM 209 or CHEM 215 during their first semester.
+Very highly qualified students who have completed an AP course in chemistry in high school and scored a 4 on the AP-Chemistry Exam will be awarded credit for CHEM 101.
+Students earning a 5 on the AP-Chemistry Exam will be awarded credit for both CHEM 101 and CHEM 102.
+These students, as well as students who have completed an IB curriculum with a score of 5 or better on the IB exam in chemistry, may consider enrolling in CHEM 209 or CHEM 215 during their first semester.